‘I’m ready to talk’: Meghan’s upcoming interview with Oprah Winfrey is already dividing Britons

 Either way, there will be food for many thoughts Sunday when “Oprah With Meghan and Harry: A CBS Primetime Special” airs.
 In Britain, the interview will be broadcast a day later, on Monday evening on ITV.

-The conversation with (mostly) Meghan plays out against a backdrop of MeToo and Black Lives Matter, with questions raised over how women are treated compared to men, especially an American woman with a white father and a black mother who marries a prince.
+The conversation with (mostly) Meghan plays out against a backdrop of the #MeToo and Black Lives Matter movements, with questions raised over how women are treated compared to men, especially an American woman with a White father and a Black mother who marries a prince.

 The interview will also land amid a public feud between the couple and the royal family, after the palace announced this week that its human resources department will investigate a 2018 complaint that Meghan bullied her staff, especially young women, “to the point of tears,” pushing two personal assistants “out of the household” and undermining the confidence of a third.